Training Commands for your Dachshund

 6. Calm Environment

 Leave a radio or tv on before you leave the house to help your dog listen to familiar sounds while you are gone.
+Creating a Calm environment can be a big help when it comes to keeping a nervous dog relaxed.
+Check out 10 Tips for Living with a Nervous Dog.

 7. Consult a Vet